This recipe is NOT safe for Coumadin (warfarin) users.

-Place two teaspoons of the olive oil in a dutch oven or large pot over medium high heat.
+Place the olive oil in a dutch oven or large pot over medium high heat.

-Add the garlic and ginger and cook for about two minutes.
+Add the garlic and ginger and cook for about one minute.
 Stir frequently.

 Add the green part of the leek and cook for about two minutes.
 Stir frequently.

-Add the white part of the leek and cook for about five minutes.
+Add the white part of the leek and cook for about two minutes.
 Stir frequently.

-When the oil is hot add the chicken and cook until browned on all sides (about 5 – 10 minutes).
+Add the chicken and cook until browned on all sides (about minutes).
+Stir frequently.

-Add the leeks, saffron, vegetable stock, water, cinnamon, peppermint, tomatoes, and apricots.
+Add the vegetable stock, water, salt, pepper, saffron, cinnamon, peppermint, paprika, coriander, tomatoes and apricots.

 Stir well and cover.